 5. Be consistent.
 Every day the same.
 Consistency is KEY.

-When a nap has been dropped, especially the last nap of the day and then the lunch time nap goes it may still be worth having some quite time, just for a week or so, so your child’s body has time to adjust to less sleep in the day.
+When a nap has been dropped, especially the last nap of the day and then the lunch time nap goes it may still be worth having some quiet time, just for a week or so, so your child’s body has time to adjust to less sleep in the day.
 Perhaps read some stories, do a puzzle or some drawing.

 For more help and guidance on Nap Transitions get in touch with me, I’m here to help your family become more rested!
+I would love to hear from you HERE!